provenance-io/docs/p8e/archive/building-new-contracts.md

 var contract = contractManager.newContract(<SmartContractClass>::class.java)
 ```

 Creating a new contract with just the contract class will cause a new scope UUID to be generated.
 The scope UUID can also be set by the affiliate initiating the contract.
-Provenance validates the UUID to prevent duplicates.
+Provenance Blockchain validates the UUID to prevent duplicates.
 If the UUID set by the affiliate has already been used and memorialized to the blockchain, the contract will fail during execution.

 ```kotlin
 var contract = contractManager.newContract(<SmartContractClass>::class.java, <Scope UUID>)